VarshiniSathishkannan/python/System Design/System Design.md

 But in this case, suppose we are adding a new server, then each server will lose around 1 user.
 In real world, not always different user logs in, if suppose 1 user logs in 20 times, then it is better to cache the result. but while adding the server, the hash result changes and the result will be fetched from another server and cache becomes useless. also the delay would be signifant

-CDN - Content Delviery Network
+# CDN - Content Delviery Network

-Caching
+# Caching

 L1, L2 and L3 CPU cache

-IP / TCP
+# IP / TCP

-DNS - Domain Name Service
+# DNS - Domain Name Service

 DNS Registrar

-Application Layer protocol - https://
+# Application Layer protocol - https://

-Client/Server model
+# Client/Server model

-Rest API - Application Programming Interface
+# Rest API - Application Programming Interface
 JSON

 Request
 Response

-GraphQl
+# GraphQl
 gRPC - Protocol buffers - serialized into binary, lot faster than RestApi

-Web Sockets - Take an example of Messaging apps
+# Web Sockets - Take an example of Messaging apps

 if we use http, we need to keep on polling the senders for any new messages. but in case of websockets, it supports bidirectional communication

 Database - For more efficient storage and retrival

-SQL
+# SQL

-B-Tree datastructure
+# B-Tree datastructure

-ACID compliance where
+# ACID compliance
 A - All or nothing
 C - Consistency - relationship across multiple tables I - No two transaction interfere with each other
 D - Durability - Even if system restarts, the data will be there

-NoSql
+# NoSql

 No relations
 Sharding for horizontal scaling